genocem/mgit/README.md

 **mgit** is a command-line tool for managing and executing commands across multiple Git repositories simultaneously.

-## Installation

-### Prerequisites
-- Go 1.23 or higher
-- Git installed on your system

 ## Download
 Download the latest version from the [Releases page](https://github.com/genocem/mgit/releases).